Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/assassination-classroom/episode-5-assembly-time-924096">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/cardfight-vanguard-overdress/episode-9-taboo-upon-zero-919240">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Before the torturous school assembly begins, Okuda attempts to poison Koro Sensei in an unexpected<br>way... with unexpected results.</p>
+<p align="center">It is the third round of the Fated Clash, with Suo standing on the Hakusan<br>stage.
+Masanori attempts to bewilder his opponent, but Suo remains unfazed.
+An unexpected development occurs<br>in the fight between Zero and Taboo.
+What exactly does Suo desire from the Fated<br>Clash?</p>
 </td>
 </tr>
 </table>